alexk49/resources/resources.md

 ### Web development

 General courses for web development.
+Some of the other more specific resources have been taken from links within these.

 * [Odin Project](https://www.theodinproject.com/) +in_progress
 * [CS50 Web](https://cs50.harvard.edu/web/2020/)